thoughtfulworks/thoughtfulworks.github.io/_posts/data/data-management/data-engineering/data-streaming/kafka/2024-02-26-windowing-in-kafka-streams.markdown

 # Frequently asked questions (FAQs)

-## What is the grace period in Kafka Streams?
+## What does the "grace period" refer to in Kafka Streams?

 The "grace period" refers to a configurable time window that allows for late-arriving records to be included in windowed aggregations.
 In other words, the grace period specifies how much time after a window has technically expired (based on its defined duration) the system will continue to accept records for that window.
 This feature is particularly useful for dealing with out-of-order data, which is common in distributed systems due to network delays or other factors.
 By setting a grace period, you can accommodate these late-arriving records to ensure they are processed and included in the correct aggregation window, rather than being discarded or processed as part of a later window.